nichoth/psych-city/README.md

 ------------------------------------------------

-Using hyperstream is possible, would just need to read the files created by netlify CMS.
+Using hyperstream is possible, would need to read the files created by netlify CMS.